The following is information for all river users regarding usage of the Fletcher’s Cove area by anglers, both private and via rental.

 - Kayaks, canoes, and paddleboards start in April

 Coaches in safety launches should be aware that wakes have a profound impact on rowboats and the anglers enjoying their sport.
-Please endeavor to keep wakes to a minimum and when at all possible going too far past Walkers Point (and past the buoy) into the cove when rental season opens at Fletchers and anglers are on the river.
+Please endeavor to keep wakes to a minimum and when at all possible go too far past Walkers Point (and past the buoy) into the cove when the rental season opens at Fletchers and anglers are on the river.
 Scullers are advised to be extra vigilant by looking around frequently.
-Keep race level pieces in the cove to a minimum when anglers are out.
+Keep race-level pieces in the cove to a minimum when anglers are out.
 Beware of fishing lines, and when possible stay 50ft from any vessel with rods out.

 Lastly, everyone should be aware that during inclement weather, especially in the spring months, the current appreciably picks up as one passes the Hen’s & Chicken’s and proceeds towards the cove.
 The area around the mouth of the cove has strong currents that will pull rowers toward and along the VA shore.
 Rowing above the top of the cove towards Chain Bridge is discouraged.